erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 > **PLEASE DON'T USE OUTDATED VIDEO GUIDES ON YOUTUBE OR ANY OTHER PLATFORM!
 THESE VIDEOS ARE OUTDATED AND YOU CAN BRICK YOUR DEVICE USING THEM!
 IF YOU NEED A VIDEO GUIDE, USE THIS [NEW VIDEO GUIDE](https://www.youtube.com/watch?v=rGPbdFq7gKs) FROM [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**

 ## Installation
+> [!NOTE]
+> It is recommended to open CMD or powershell as an admin now, and then access the platform-tools folder using the `cd C:\path\to\platform-tools` command, replacing the path with the actual path of the folder.
+> Use the same window in the entire guide, do not close it.

 ### Prerequisites
 - ```Brain```